GamesCreatorsClub/GCCPiWarsBlog/posts/2019/03/13/gcc-rover.md

 # GCC Rover

-As this can be last post before blogging competition is closed let's use this opportunity to describe how far we managed to go with our rover and maybe mention how far more we would like (probably for the next year).
+As this can be last post before the blogging competition is closed let's use this opportunity to describe how far we managed to go with our rover and maybe mention how far more we would like (probably for the next year).

 But before that is very important to say that this journey was really interesting and fun.
 And hard and frustrating at moments.
 But it was worth it!

 <!-- TEASER_END -->

-## GCC Rover M18 akka 'Plan B'
+## GCC Rover M18 aka 'Plan B'

-As 'name' suggests it was mostly composed with 'Plan-B' options and solutions.
+As the 'name' suggests it was mostly composed with 'Plan-B' options and solutions.
 It really forced us to think on our feed and make hard decisions.
 At the same time - all those second best options we were forced to pick are really perfect points for improvements, especially now when we have 'working solution'.

 ## First Tier - Wheels